 The stunning and acoustically pleasing Sydney Opera House concert hall capacity is 2700 people including 700 on stage.
 It is designed for instrumental sound.
 White birch wood is used for the walls as well as the seats for acoustic purposes.
-The lit glass saucers over the stage can be raised or lowered to distribute the best sound.
+The lit glass saucers over the stage raise or lower to distribute the best sound.
 The organ displays 138 pipes in front and over 10,000 pipes in the rear, making it the largest mechanical tracker-action pipe organ in the world.

 We visited the foyers of several of the other theatres, each with unique features and views, and each used for intervals (intermissions) and party hire (rental).

 Next, we headed outside for a closer look at the one million Sydney Opera House tiles that make up the iconic sails.
 Two colours and seven varieties of tiles, with both shiny and matte finishes, create the effect.

 Our tour highlights were getting into the concert hall and the Studio (no photos), learning a bit of the opera house history and discovering how smoothly the three sails work together.
 Not getting into more of the theatres was our disappointment, although, we do understand.
 As an active theatre, some events and rehearsals take place during the day.

 The day after our tour we walked across the Harbour Bridge.
 Not the heart-pounding adrenaline walking tour over the top, but a gentle walk on the footpath on the same level as the traffic.
 As we approached the other side, I captured a different view of the most famous opera house in Australia.